jeffhc/mdjournal/config/Introduction.md

 - Organize files into folders.
 - Auto-save functionality: every edit you make is saved into the cloud, kinda like Google Docs.
 - Selection

-### Features to be implemented
 - Delete files and folders.
 - Move around files and folders.

+### Features to be implemented
-(Drag and drop functionality.)
+- Drag and drop functionality for moving items.
 - Sorting files and folders by date and name in the explorer.
 - Search functionality.